jpmorganchase/salt-ds/.changeset/dropdown-updates.md

 Added corner support for theme next for `Dropdown`.

-For `Dropdown`, focus ring will be shown on focus instead of focus-visible.
+Updates focus styling for `Dropdown`.
+Focus ring is shown on focus instead of focus-visible.